ibm-cloud-docs/account/iam-idp-integration.md

 * Create an instance of {{site.data.keyword.appid_short}} from the {{site.data.keyword.cloud_notm}} catalog.
 For more information, see the [Getting started tutorial](/docs/appid?topic=appid-managing-idp).
 * Configure your {{site.data.keyword.appid_short}} instance.
 For more information about how to do this depending on your use case, see the {{site.data.keyword.appid_short}} documentation about [managing authentication](/docs/appid?topic=appid-managing-idp).
-* Make sure you have the required access to view and manage IdPs, if you aren't the account owner.
+* Make sure you have the required access to view and manage IdP references, if you aren't the account owner.
 You must be assigned the operator role or higher on the {{site.data.keyword.appid_short}} instance and the operator or administration role on the [IAM Identity Service](/docs/account?topic=account-account-services#identity-service-account-management).

 ## Configuration of your {{site.data.keyword.appid_short}} instance for IAM integration
 {: #configure-appid-instance}